CZ-NIC/knot-resolver/modules/README.rst

 A module can offer NULL-terminated list of *properties*, each property is essentially a callable with free-form JSON input/output.
-JSON was chosen as an interchangeable format that doesn't require any schema beforehand, so you can do two things - query the module properties from external applications or between modules (i.e. `statistics` module can query `cache` module for memory usage).
+JSON was chosen as an interchangeable format that doesn't require any schema beforehand, so you can do two things - query the module properties from external applications or between modules (e.g. `statistics` module can query `cache` module for memory usage).
 JSON was chosen not because it's the most efficient protocol, but because it's easy to read and write and interface to outside world.

 .. note:: The ``void *env`` is a generic module interface.
 Since we're implementing daemon modules, the pointer can be cast to ``struct engine*``.